Drift estimation for rough processes under small noise asymptotic : trajectory fitting method: Introduction

-The situation of singular kernels has attracted a lot of attention as it yields to so-called ``rough'' processes where the H\"older smoothness $\alpha$ is smaller than the Brownian regularity $\alpha=1/2$.
+The situation of singular kernels has attracted a lot of attention as it {\revarn leads} to so-called ``rough'' processes where the H\"older smoothness $\alpha$ is smaller than the Brownian regularity $\alpha=1/2$.
 Such models are shown to be useful for the purpose of modelling volatility processes.
-The roughness condition $\alpha<1/2$ for the volatility process is empirically supported by several studies (\cite{gatheralVolatilityRough2018,fukasawaConsistentEstimationFractional2022}), and these rough stochastic volatility models have been widely studied recently (see \cite{gatheralQuadraticRoughHeston2020, eleuchRougheningHeston2018}).
+The roughness condition $\alpha<1/2$ for the volatility process is empirically supported by several studies (\cite{fukasawaConsistentEstimationFractional2022, gatheralVolatilityRough2018}), and these rough stochastic volatility models have been widely studied recently (see \cite{gatheralQuadraticRoughHeston2020, eleuchRougheningHeston2018}).

 Statistical questions are addressed in such models.
-In particular, the stochastic volatility models with rough volatilities is considered in \cite{chongStatisticalInferenceRough2024a,chongStatisticalInferenceRough2024b}, where the Hurst index $\alpha$ is estimated from observations of the price process.
+In particular, the stochastic volatility models with rough {\revarn volatility} is considered in \cite{chongStatisticalInferenceRough2024a,chongStatisticalInferenceRough2024b}, where the Hurst index $\alpha$ is estimated from observations of the price process. {\revarn However, few results are available for the estimation of the other parameters of the model.
+In stochastic volatility models, the statistical procedures typically proceed in two steps : first, the volatility process is reconstructed from the price process; second, the dynamic of the volatility is inferred based on this reconstruction.}